MicrosoftDocs/powerbi-docs/articles/powerbi-developer-integrate-tile-load-tile-iframe.md

    ms.date="05/24/2016"
    ms.author="derrickv"/>

-# Step 4: Load a Power BI tile into an IFrame
+# Step 4: Load a tile into an IFrame

 ## Introduction